NorESMhub/NorESM-docs/GettingStarted/download_input.rst

  Downloading inputdata
 ***********************

+**These instructions are normally not essential for standard use cases on machines that are already configured for NorESM.**

 Input datasets are needed to run the model.
 We don't recommend downloading the entire dataset because of the size (~1TB).
 Input datasets needed for a specific case and configuration will be automatically downloaded when a user submits a case.
 We recommend to only have one input directory on a machine which is shared for all users.